bitprj/devrel/how to build your own website/blog.md

 }
 ```

-You can customize the color of your web page and its text by using the `background` attribute and the `color` attribute respecitvely.
+You can customize the color of your web page and its text by using the `background` attribute and the `color` attribute, respectively.
 Feel free to browse this [browser-supported colors list](https://www.w3schools.com/colors/colors_names.asp) and select any color you would like to use for your website.

 This is what your completed CSS file should look like: